szorfein/dots/README.md

     [data.system]
       sound = "pulseaudio"

 It will install firefox rather than brave-bin and modify a lot of things during the install.
+For all those who use or want try emacs as main editor (via doom-emacs), change in `data.system`:

+    [data.system]
+      editor = "emacs"

 ### Remove secrets
 I use GPG to encrypt some things here, you can remove them to avoid the issue [#6](https://github.com/szorfein/dots/issues/6).